If you live in France and need to pay bills, make a payment or even

 When I moved to France with my husband and three children in 2011, I knew one of the things I absolutely needed to do first was to set up our home utilities, mobile phone service and internet for our apartment.

-To my surprise, I was asked for my RIB.
+To my surprise, the women behind the counter asked for something called a RIB.
 (Pronounced as a single word.)

 “RIB?
 What’s a RIB?”
 I asked.